 One of the most common criminal charges in Missouri is possession of a controlled substance.
 Just about any amount of any illegal drug or prescription drugs without a prescription can lead to an arrest.
 Even evidence of someone else's drugs in your car can lead to criminal charges.

 Instead of simply pleading guilty to a drug crime, you should talk to an experienced criminal defense attorney.
 You may have a stronger defense than you realize.
 You may also be able to negotiate for a diversion program or drug court to keep more serious charges off your record and avoid jail time.
-Contact the Joshua Wilson Law Firm for help with your Missouri drug arrest.
+Contact the Higher Level Legal Law Firm for help with your Missouri drug arrest.

 Possession of a Controlled Substance in Missouri